 The new definition of diversity however focuses more on incorporating other beliefs in yours.
-In post-ecumenical age, Christians in particular pick and choose from different religions, even though they may choose what may be at odds with church teachings.
+In [the] post-ecumenical age, Christians in particular pick and choose from different religions, even though they may choose what may be at odds with church teachings.

 This is what the pope's message was about there in Poland.
 When Pope John Paul was installed in office in 1978, the first article that Evelyn and I ever saw in our life written by Malachi Martin was a very long article.
 It appeared in the Richmond, Virginia newspaper.
-I can't remember the name of it, but in that article, 1978, Malachi Martin said that Pope John Paul, a brand new pope, has already written off Catholicism in the United States.
+I cannot remember the name of it, but in that article, Malachi Martin said that Pope John Paul, a brand new pope, has already written off Catholicism in the United States.
 He said basically, "They aren't Catholics.
 They're Protestants."

 This was already in 1978.
 And so he decided to focus his attention on saving what he could of Europe, especially eastern Europe, because there he felt true Catholicism was being worshipped.
-But as we see now, 1997-nineteen years later-he goes to the Poles and reads them the riot act because they are going away from the faith.
+But as we see now, 1997, nineteen years later, he goes to the Poles and reads them the riot act because they are going away from the faith.

 In the past, diversity meant each group stressing what was primary for its faith, and what separated it from others.
 Now the lines that separate different religions are blurred.
 [Did you see what the major first-page story, the picture story, the title story was in the latest Time magazine?
 It was "Buddhism."]
 Today people seek personal fulfillment in a manner with which they feel comfortable, even if it means going against specific religious teachings.